5 Steps to Develop a Solid Business Case

 • Convey the level of uncertainty surrounding the proposal.

-• Provide options for the board and management to consider in reaching a decision.
+• Provide options for the board and management to consider when reaching a decision.

-In large organizations, there are often guidelines defined for the business case writer to help them write what's called an "investment appraisal" for their business case.
+In large organizations, there are often guidelines defined for the business case writer to help them write an "investment appraisal" for their business case.

 What’s the Level of Detail Required in a Solid Business Case?